diku-dk/futhark/docs/c-api.rst

    Use exactly this command queue for the context.
 If this is set, all other device/platform configuration options are ignored.
-Once the context is active, the command queue belongs to Futhark and should not be used by anything else.
+Once the context is active, the command queue belongs to Futhark and must not be used by anything else.
 This is useful for implementing custom device selection logic in application code.

 .. c:function:: cl_command_queue futhark_context_get_command_queue(struct futhark_context *ctx)